OctopusDeploy/blog/blog/2020-05/maven-versioning-explained/maven-versioning-explained.md

 ---
 title: Maven versions explained
 description: There is more than meets the eye when it comes to Maven versions.
+Learn how Maven treats different version strings.
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2017-11-05